-There is a dozen or so mountain bothies in the UK mountain areas (Scotland, North England and Wales) where you can stay overnight for free.
+There are a dozen or so mountain bothies in the UK mountain areas (Scotland, North England, and Wales) where you can stay overnight for free.

-It’s good to make a nice weekend then, when the summer is coming.
-You can enjoy very long, pleasant day and warm night.
-I decided to go to Wales straight after polish holiday in the first weekend of June (June 3-5).
-My basic intinerary contained accomodation in the nearest mountain bothy only.
-Beside I planned some relax in the mountains.
+It’s good to make a nice weekend then when the summer is coming.
+You can enjoy a very long, pleasant day and a warm night.
+I decided to go to Wales straight after the polish holiday on the first weekend of June (June 3-5).
+My basic itinerary contained accommodation in the nearest mountain bothy only.
+Beside I planned some relaxation in the mountains.

 My fiance found mountain bothies from the website last year.
-Finally We decided to spent a couple nights in that huts during the next season.
+Finally, we decided to spend a couple nights in that huts during the next season.
 First time I was planning to sleep in the Glenbuck Bothy in Scotland.
 Glenbuck is the nearest hut to the route.
-Another mountain cottages in Scotland are practically unaccesible by car.
-However Glenbuct Bothy is still far away from the road.
+Other mountain cottages in Scotland are practically inaccessible by car.
+However, Glenbuct Bothy is still far away from the road.
 You have to walk up to 5 km to reach the building.

-When we went to Scotland on Easter’2016 the weather wasn’t so good.
+When we went to Scotland on Easter 2016 the weather wasn’t so good.
 Since Good Friday afternoon, when the frond came we witnessed passing downpours.
-Beside we used to round off the daily trip program so late, as usual after dusk.
+Besides we used to round off the daily trip program so late, as usual after dusk.
 Hence the opportunity to reach the bothy wasn’t so big.
-On God Friday’s evening we approached the Aberchalder village, from where is the shortest way to Glenbuck Bothy.
+On Good Friday evening, we approached Aberchalder village, from where is the shortest way to Glenbuck Bothy.
 I was using captured the Google Earth satellite image pictures, which unfortunately didn’t show the way so clearly.
 I knew that I have to follow some narrow gravel way along the valley (Pic.1,2).

 It was impossible to reach the hut on foot, because of the weather.
-On Good Friday’s
+On Good, Friday

-night was raining a lot, on top of that was only +4°C. We decided to sleep in car next to the Aberchalder village both Good Friday and Holy Saturday.
+night was raining a lot, on top of that was only +4°C. We decided to sleep in the car next to the Aberchalder village on both Good Friday and Holy Saturday.

 Second attempt – welsh bothy

 We decided to repeat the bothy adventure obviously in much better weather.
-The nearest catalogued mountain shelter from Cambridge and Aylesbury is the Cwm Bach.
+The nearest cataloged mountain shelter from Cambridge and Aylesbury is the Cwm Bach.

 We started on Friday 3rd June after 7pm from Oxford.
-The route from Oxford to Rhayader, the closest town from Cwm Bach isn’t so long, but there is no neither motorways nor express road (Pic.
+The route from Oxford to Rhayader, the closest town to Cwm Bach isn’t so long, but there is no neither motorways or express road (Pic.
 5).

-Besides you can’t believe the Google Maps, which always shows shorter travel time than normally is.
-According to Google Maps you are going maximum speed as you can go on the road.
-Hovewer the application doesn’t consider e.g traffic lights, roundabouts and another vehicles, which may go slower.
-Finally We were in Rhayader after 11pm.
-After pass the Rhayader we had to head west towards beautiful Elan Valley, where the Cwm Bach is situated in.
+Besides, you can’t believe Google Maps, which always shows shorter travel time than normal.
+According to Google Maps, you are going at maximum speed as you can go on the road.
+However, the application doesn’t consider e.g traffic lights, roundabouts, and other vehicles, which may go slower.
+Finally, We were in Rhayader after 11pm.
+After the pass the Rhayader we had to head west towards beautiful Elan Valley, where the Cwm Bach is situated in.

-There is no bothies directly accesible by car in UK so you have to left your car in
+There are no bothies directly accessible by car in the UK so you have to leave your car in

 It had been almost dark, then We used headlights to see where